 Logitech — Romer G, GX Blue

-Logitech manufactures keyboards with Cherry MX switches in them, but also makes its own switches which it claims are a better fit for competitive gamers.
-Developed in partnership with prominent Japanese switch maker, Omron, the Romer-G switches all feature shallower actuation points than the Cherry MX switches.
-They also have a set of redundant contacts inside, which extend the life of the switches to 70 million keystrokes.
+However, Logitech also offers a pair of its own switches targeted specifically at gamers.
+Developed in partnership with prominent Japanese switch maker Omron, the Romer-G switches both feature shallower actuation points than the Cherry MX switches.
+They also have a set of redundant contacts inside, which extend the switches’ life to 70 million keystrokes.

 The two Romer-G switches are virtually identical, with the only difference being that one has tactile feedback and the other doesn’t.
 They’re both quiet, fast switches that are great for gaming and typing.
-Both Romer switches employ a hollow center too, for placement of LEDs for backlighting.
+Both Romer switches employ a hollow center, too, for placement of LEDs for backlighting.
 These have a much more uniform keycap lighting than other switches, like the Cherry MX alternatives.

 Razer — Green, Orange, Yellow, Opto-Mechanical

-Razer switches offer something a little different to the more traditional switch manufacturers out there.
+Razer switches offer something a little different from the more traditional switch manufacturers out there.
 While the Yellow switches and Opto-mechanical are light-touch actuation, the others require a slightly heavier actuation force.
 Most have tactile feedback, and the Green and Opto-Mechanical options are also clicky, with a distinctive sound when actuation occurs.
 The Green is effectively a Cherry MX Blue analog, while the Orange is a little closer to the MX Brown.